 A Patient Is a Person is a series about how whole-person health is transforming the patient journey.
 It is supported by funding from UPIC Health.

 Daily by midmorning, Hemalatha T felt completely drained, as if every ounce of energy had been zapped, leaving her weak and enveloped in gloom.
 She was frustrated by her deteriorating health and the constant trips to the hospital.
 Initially, she blamed the changing weather, but eventually, she discovered the real culprit: the chemical-laden food she had been consuming.
-This realization was part of what prompted Hemalatha, a farmer from Dhavuluripalem in Guntur district of Andhra Pradesh in India, to shift from conventional farming to natural farming.
+This realization was part of what prompted Hemalatha, a farmer from Dhavuluripalem in Guntur district of Andhra Pradesh in India, to shift from conventional farming to natural farming or agroecology.

 To make the switch, Hemalatha participated in a natural farming training program through Andhra Pradesh Community Managed Natural Farming (APCNF).
 A sustainable agriculture program initiated by the state of Andhra Pradesh, APCNF seeks to minimize the use of chemical fertilizers and pesticides, encouraging farmers to adopt locally sourced, environmentally friendly techniques to improve soil health, boost crop yields and enhance farmers’ livelihoods.
 The initiative emphasizes the use of natural inputs, crop diversification and water conservation to develop a more resilient and eco-friendly farming system.